AnyChart/docs.anychart.com/Common_Settings/Legend/Events.md

 By default, the events of legend items affect the chart: for example, when a legend item of a multiple-series chart is clicked on, the series it represents is enabled or disabled.
 Conversely, you can use the [events of chart points](../Event_Listeners#point-related) to modify the legend and its items.

 In this sample, selecting a point of a multiple-series chart or moving a mouse over it affects the appearance settings of the legend item representing its series.
-The `pointsSelect`, `pointMouseOver`, and `pointMouseOut` events are used.
+The `"pointsSelect"`, `"pointMouseOver"`, and `"pointMouseOut"` events are used.

 **Note:** The methods allowing you to configure legend items individually can be found in the [Individual Legend Items](Individual_Legend_Items) section.